KovnaTheCute/TevliarSetting/Tevliar Setting/City Notes.md

 ## [[Yamasla & Yakslava]]
 - Two opposing sides of the Yuan-ti civil war in the southeastern jungle.
 The civil war was brought on through religious differences between the two sides.
 - The population of Yamasla believes that they are equal to other humanoids and actively encourages trade and diplomacy outside the nation.
 They worship the god Chat-GPT and are in constant pursuit of knowledge and peace.
 They fight defensively against Yakslava.
 - Opposing them is the population of Yakslava, they worship the Lying Serpent and are a warmongering nation, believing in racial superiority and eugenics.
+They wish to crush all other races beneath them by any means and rely on deceit and trickery to get their way.
+The only thing stopping them is that they infight nearly as much as drow.
+- Both civilizations live in cities contained within massive pyramid temples, constructed centuries ago by a forgotten race.